All Pupils have their own Microsoft Surface 3

 Quite simply the Surface Tablets make great lessons even more exhilarating.

 The following Q & As will explain a bit more about how the scheme works:

-Q. What device will each pupil receive?
+Q. What device does each pupil receive?

 A. Microsoft Surface 3, WiFi enabled, Windows 10, 128GB, Surface Keyboard/cover, Surface Pen, and Protection Case

-Q. Who will own the device?
+Q. Who owns the device?

 A. Each pupil will be provided with a device for the duration of their education.
 This will remain the property of the school.